luntergroup/octopus/README.md

 ####*Joint variant calling*

 Octopus uses different calling models for populations and individuals.
-Briefly, the indiviual model is exact whilst the population model uses approximations.
-However, it is recommended to use the population model to call *germline variants* in multiple samples from the same population as the model can leverage information between indiviuals.
+Briefly, the individual model is exact whilst the population model uses approximations.
+However, it is recommended to use the population model to call *germline variants* in multiple samples from the same population as the model can leverage information between individuals.

 ```shell
 $ octopus -R hs37d5.fa -I NA12878.bam NA12891.bam NA12892.bam